A couple of days ago, I was reading Proverbs 20—slowly and intentionally. When I got to verse 5, it had me in a chokehold:

 Truth is always better than performance.
 Don’t mix what is set apart with what is not.
 The Holy Spirit in you will always protest when something is off.
 And if you ignore that voice long enough, you risk silencing Him just to go your own way.

 A lot of the hurt we carry in relationships—not all, but far more than we admit—comes from refusing to face the truth from the start.
-The boundary was blurry, the foundation already cracked.
-You stepped outside your values to get them, and had to stay outside your values to keep them.
-Now you’re struggling to prove your worth through your “goodness.”
+Boundaries were blurry, and the foundation was already cracked.
+You stepped outside your values to get someone and then had to remain outside them to keep the connection.
+Now you struggle to prove your worth through your “goodness.”
 But if you were truly operating from truth, why did that goodness keep drawing you into the wrong relationships?
-After all, deep calls unto deep
+After all, deep calls to deep.

-Sit with yourself, and sit with God to truly understand yourself.
-Only by looking inward can you begin to break through the belief that it was solely all their fault.
+Sit with yourself, and sit with God, to truly understand your heart.
+Only then can you break the belief that it was all someone else’s fault.
 It’s okay to say, “This one was on me.
-I chose wrongly that time.”
-Owning your part in anything isn’t self‑condemnation—it’s the first step toward choosing better, loving wiser, and healing deeper.
+I chose wrongly.”
+Owning your part isn’t self-condemnation—it’s the first step toward loving wiser, choosing better, and healing deeper.

 Proverbs 20:5 is heavy.
-When something is described as “deep water,” it means the distance from the surface to the bottom is vast.
-It’s often dark, cold, and under pressure.
-It can hide strong undercurrents and unseen dangers—forces that can shock or even drown anyone who isn’t prepared.
-That is exactly how the human heart can be.
-We are complex creatures, sometimes to extremes.
-What we show on the outside can be very different from what we carry within.
-1 Corinthians 2:11 says:
+When something is described as “deep water,” it is not shallow.
+It is dark, cold, and under pressure, hiding strong currents and unseen dangers.
+That is the human heart: what we show on the outside may be very different from what we carry within.
+1 Corinthians 2:11 reminds us:

 For who knows a person’s thoughts except their own spirit within them?